gitkeniwo/My-nvim-config/README.md

 - Based on [LunarVim/Launch.vim](https://github.com/LunarVim/Launch.nvim).
 - Features nvim-tree and a vscode like UI.
 - Don't forget to run command `pip install pynvim`, `sudo brew install ripgrep` and `npm i -g neovim` as is specified below in the original README of [LunarVim/Launch.vim](https://github.com/LunarVim/Launch.nvim).
+- *Important*: for MacOS users, check if you have `trash` installed by `$which trash`.
+If zsh could not find it, simply install it by `$brew install trash`, as this will affect the `D` (trash the file/dir) operation in nvim-tree file explorer.
+I was baffled by `'trash' is not an executable` for an awfully long time this afternoon as the search engine couldn't even helped find another person who was also experiencing this error message.
+Read more about this in this issue [#1366](https://github.com/nvim-tree/nvim-tree.lua/issues/1366)
 - To apply changes of nvim-tree, add the configs in `init.lua`.

 My Changes: